HomeDev GuideAPI Reference

 Query examples

-For full-text search with the contains and like operator on searchable string fields, we only support single-token stop words and multi-word stop words will not be applied.
+For full-text search with the contains and like operators on searchable string fields, Optimizely only permits single-token stop words, and multi-word stop words will not be applied.

-When Schwarzenegger is a stop word and it occurs as Schwarzenegger (case-sensitive) in your content, then the following query will not return any results.
+When Schwarzenegger is a stop word and occurs as Schwarzenegger (case-sensitive) in your content, the following query will not return any results.

 {